-Jennifer Lopez Dating Former Yankee Alex Rodriguez, Claims “I Am Not With Drake”
+Jennifer Lopez Dating Former Yankee Alex Rodriguez, Claims ‘I Am Not With Drake’

-In the days following an appearance on the Today show where she admitted that Josh Lucas was her most memorable on screen kiss, Jennifer Lopez has been romantically linked to former New York Yankees slugger Alex Rodriguez.
+In the days following an appearance on the Today show where she admitted that Josh Lucas was her most memorable on-screen kiss, Jennifer Lopez has been romantically linked to former New York Yankees slugger Alex Rodriguez.

 The revelation was made during a game of “spin the bottle” with hosts Kathie Lee Gifford and Jenna Bush Hager where the singer had to answer certain questions depending on where the game wheel landed.